Sunday, April 30, 2023

 What is being cast upon us is breeding a culture that lacks accountability.
 The legal system is failing.
 From the smallest to the largest issues we face, it seems few are being resolved in a way most people find uplifting.
 More often than we would like we are running smack dab into the proverbial catch-22 situations that try our souls.
 A catch-22 is a paradoxical situation from which an individual cannot escape because of contradictory rules or limitations.
 The term was coined by Joseph Heller, who used it in his 1961 novel Catch-22.

 While much of the country views high taxes, rampant drug use, and crime as the reason many major retailers are closing stores in the state, its Governor is being touted as a candidate for the Presidency in 2024.
 The bad news is that if you think it can't get any worse, you are wrong.
-Sadly, society has turned onto a fast path to ruin downward.
+Sadly, society has turned onto a fast path downward.
 A slew of lightweight JV thinkers have taken us down the rabbit hole when it comes to creating a better future.

 We Need A Hero, But None Is In Sight